Ryan47Liao/A.M.B.S/README.md

 ![RLT](https://www.liveabout.com/thmb/IgNSqSq25vXZJHs7WeJv4FyAeBc=/1500x1000/filters:fill(auto,1)/RouletteTable-58c2bb9a5f9b58af5c9ea220.jpg)
 3. **And More**...
 There are so many games in the CASINO that supports AMBS.
 As long the game meets the following criteria:
 - [x] Given Wining Rates (Or Estimatble ones like Black Jack)
-- [x] You have control on your Bets (Although some have ceilling and floors, the program takes care of that for you!)
+- [x] You have control over your Bets (Although some have ceiling and floors, the program takes care of that for you!)
-- [x] The Pay Off is Constant , or at least estimatble (Not like Texas hold 'em that the pay off is completly undetermined)
+- [x] The Pay Off is Constant, or at least estimate (Not like Texas hold 'em that the pay off is completely undetermined)

 You are good to Go!
 That been said, the application of A.M.B.S actually extends outside of the Casino.
 Since Stock Markets alike to fulfill the above descriptions in away.
 Personally, however, I have not looked into this field and I encourage you to explore its potential possibilities!
 ![Stock_Market](https://api.time.com/wp-content/uploads/2020/03/stock-market-coronavirus-2.jpg)